ruc-practical-ai/syllabus/README.md

 Our week-to-week schedule is organized as follows, though it is subject to change depending on class pace and interests.
 Assignments and quizzes will always be announced at least one week in advance.
 Special topics of interest to students may be discussed.

-#### 09/05 - 09/12: Course introduction, Mathematical Fundamentals
+#### 09/05 - 09/12: Course introduction and Fundamentals
 * Course introduction and motivation
 * Statistics
-* Linear algebra, Linear and nonlinear functions, Optimization
+* Linear algebra, linear and nonlinear functions, optimization
 * Correlation, fitting, and mutual information
 * The end-to-end machine learning operations lifecycle
     * Data augmentation and data transformation